 To create the limited-term arts fund, Miranda, his family and Hamilton partnered with the Flamboyan Foundation, a nonprofit that works to ensure every child in Puerto Rico and the U.S. mainland receives an outstanding education.

-While it might be difficult to grab tickets to the exclusive Puerto Rico run of Hamilton, groups can help support the arts on the island by checking out some of the grant recipients of the Flamboyan Arts Fund.
+Groups can help support the arts on the island by checking out some of the grant recipients of the Flamboyan Arts Fund.

 Puerto Rico Dancers, Credit: Shutterstock

 Many of the institutions receiving grants are available for private events and conferences, including the following.

 - Puerto Rico Museum of Art, with 24 exhibition halls, a theater and a dramatic glass-walled atrium.